PurnPum/Sketchy-Crystal/README.md

 - Testing the initial release, looking for bugs.

 ## TODO:

+- Make Sketch not work in the Battle Tower

+- Remove Trade requirement for trade evolutions

+- Remove not being able to forget HM moves.

+- Add a move that replaces Surf that works in battles.

+- Remove 25% chance for the AI to miss.

 - (Maybe) Add option to randomize encounters and/or trainer mons/attacks